rubyonracetracks/rails-neutrino-docu/docs/chapter09.md

 sidebar_label: Chapter 9: Updating the Generic App Gem
 ---

 In this chapter, you will update the Generic App gem to use the Rails app you've been working on in this tutorial as the basis for generating all new Rails apps.

-If you used the Generic App gem to create your Rails app, and following the instructions led you to this Rails Neutrino tutorial, this chapter is not relevant for you.
+## Generic App Tutorial
+If the Generic App Tutorial sent you here, it's time to [return](https://www.genericapp.net/docs/chapter04).

+## Legacy Rails Apps
+If the Legacy Rails Apps site sent you here, it's time to [return](https://www.legacyrailsapps.com/docs/03-00.html).

 ## Forking the Source Code
 * If you have already forked the source code for the Generic App gem, you may skip this section.